 On July 19, 2021, the Company entered into an agreement with Syneos Health LLC ("Syneos") pursuant to which Syneos will provide preclinical research and analysis services related to the development of UNI-494.
 The initial budget for the study, which includes clinical pharmacology, translational sciences, and bioanalytical services, was approximately \$2.3 million.
-Related payments totaling approximately \$2.0 million have been paid to Syneos as of March 31, 2023.
+Approximately \$2.0 million has been paid to Syneos and the research was completed during 2023.

 On January 6, 2022, the Company entered into a Master Services Agreement with Quotient Sciences Limited ("Quotient"), a UK based company that provides drug development and analysis services, for the purpose of performing clinical research in support of UNI-494.
-The initial budget for the study is approximately \$3.7 million, and subsequent revisions reduced the overall budget to \$2.6 million.
-Related payments totaling approximately \$1.9 million have been paid to Quotient as of March 31, 2023, approximately \$0.9 million of related expense has been recorded, and approximately \$1.0 million has been recorded as prepaid expense in the accompanying balance sheet as of March 31, 2023.
+The initial budget for the study is approximately \$3.7 million, and subsequent revisions reduced the overall budget to \$2.9 million.
+Related payments totaling approximately \$2.7 million have been paid to Quotient as of March 31, 2024, approximately \$2.4 million of related expense has been recorded, and approximately \$0.6 million and \$0.3 million has been recorded as prepaid expenses and other current assets in the accompanying balance sheets as of December 31, 2023 and March 31, 2024, respectively.

-On February 9, 2022, the Company entered into a Master Services Agreement with CBCC Global Research Inc. ("CBCC"), a California based company that provides clinical trial and related services, for the purpose of performing clinical research in support of Renazorb.
+On February 9, 2022, the Company entered into a Master Services Agreement with CBCC Global Research Inc. ("CBCC"), a California based company that provides clinical trial and related services, for the purpose of performing clinical research in support of Oxylanthanum Carbonate.
 The budget for the initial study was approximately \$1.4 million.
 Payments relating to the initial agreement totaling approximately \$0.4 million have been paid to CBCC as of March 31, 2023, and approximately \$0.4 million of related expense has been recorded.
-In September 2022, a statement of work revised the remaining services budget to approximately \$0.1 million.
+In September 2022, a statement of work revised the remaining services budget to approximately \$0.1 million, and the research was completed as of March 31, 2023.